lgsvl/apollo-3.0/README.md

     - Enable **Localization**, **Perception**, **Planning**, **Prediction**, **Routing**, and **Control**.
     - Navigate to the **Route Editing** tab.
     - Select a destination by clicking on a lane line and clicking **Submit Route**.
     - Watch the vehicle navigate to the destination.
+    - To stop the docker container run the `dev_stop.sh` script in `apollo/docker/scripts` in a new terminal (not in the docker container).